Elverta, California: Education

-Elverta is served by Elverta Joint Elementary School District, which serves Sacramento and Placer counties.
+The western half of the census-designated place is within the Elverta Joint Elementary School District, which includes portions of Sacramento and Placer counties.
 The district is a California distinguished school district.
 It includes Elverta Elementary School, an elementary school serving kindergarten through fifth grade, and Alpha Technology Middle School, a middle school serving sixth through eighth grades.

-Elverta high school students attend schools in Center Unified School District, Twin Rivers Unified School District, or Roseville Joint High School District.
+As of 2020 Elverta JESD students are, for high school, assigned to Twin Rivers Unified School District.